Hinckley: Education

 The main primary schools in the area are Battling Brook CP, Richmond, Hinckley Parks, St. Peter's Catholic, St. Mary's Church of England, Westfield Infant and Junior Schools, Burbage Infant and Junior Schools and Sketchley Hill Primary School (in Burbage).
-The high (secondary) schools include Redmoor, St Martin's Catholic Academy (in Stoke Golding), Hastings (in Burbage) and Hinckley Academy.
-Hinckley Academy also operates a sixth form.
+The high (secondary) schools include Redmoor, St Martin's Catholic Academy (in Stoke Golding), Hastings (in Burbage) and The Hinckley School.
+The Hinckley School also operates a sixth form.
 North Warwickshire & Hinckley College, a Further Education college, is also in the town.
 The only other major college in the area is Heath Lane Academy (Earl Shilton).
-Within Hinckley there is also Dorothy Goodman Special School that caters for both juniors and seniors with disabilities, with units integrated within other local schools.
+There are also many pre-schools (nurseries) such as St Peters Pre school little explorers, St Bernards, Flutterbies Hinckley, Smiles PreSchool, etc. Within Hinckley there is also Dorothy Goodman Special School that caters for both juniors and seniors with disabilities, with units integrated within other local schools, most notably the Fusion Academy in neighbouring Barwell.

 Culture

 Simon de Montfort's banner, described as the 'Arms of Honour of Hinckley', per pale indented argent and gules, is shown in stained glass in Chartres Cathedral, and is used in Hinckley's coat of arms, local sports teams and other organisations.
 Combined with Montfort's personal coat of arms, it forms part of the club crest for the town's football club Hinckley A.F.C.

 Concordia Theatre, of 400 seats and regular productions, is near the centre of the town in Stockwell Head.
 The local council holds an annual 'Proms in The Park' event.

 French organist and composer Louis Vierne gave a recital and stayed one night in Hinckley while on a tour of England, and later wrote a carillon piece for organ called "The Bells of Hinckley", inspired by a carillon of bells he heard there.
 It is the last movement of his fourth suite of Vingt-quatre pièces de fantaisie.

 The town is mentioned in Shakespeare's Henry IV, Part 2 (Act 5, Scene 1):